Environment Protection and Biodiversity Conservation Act 1999: 2007 audit

 Australian Greens leader Bob Brown said the audit showed that the government had not provided enough funding to properly protect Australia's endangered species of flora, fauna and ecological communities.
 He said that there were no plans to save three out of four threatened species.

 2008–2009 independent review

-On 31 October 2008 the Minister for the Environment, Heritage and the Arts commissioned the first 10-year statutory independent review of the Act.
+On 31 October 2008 Peter Garrett, the minister for the environment, heritage and the arts commissioned a ten-year review of the act.

 The review was led by Dr Allan Hawke, supported by an expert panel.
-The aim of the report was to review the performance of the Act and, consistent with the objective of protecting the environment and biological diversity and maintain ecological processes, to recommend reforms that:
+The aim of the report was to review the performance of the act and, consistent with the objective of protecting the environment and biological diversity and maintain ecological processes, to recommend reforms that: